web-auto/wtf-util/README.md

 The WTF Util is a collection of util methods for webdriver testing.
 Util methods that makes the webdriver testing on browser  much easier and stable.

 ### Util method pattern
-All our util method supports 4 unique method patterns.
+All our util methods supports 4 unique method patterns.
+All 4 variations does the same thing but it provides options like explicit wait condition to use, parent element to isolate the DOM lookup etc..

 ```
 1. utilMethodName(Webdriver driver, By by);
 2. utilMethodName(Webdriver driver, WebdriverWait wait, By by);